GOCLAB/goc/contracts/eosio.sudo/README.md

 }
 ```

 The `ref_block_num` and `ref_block_prefix` values were set to 0.
-The proposed transaction does not need to have a valid TaPoS reference block because it will be reset anyway when scheduled as a deferred transaction during the `eosio.msig::exec` action.
-The `expiration` field, which was the only other field that was changed, will also be reset when the proposed transaction is scheduled as a deferred transaction during `eosio.msig::exec`.
+The proposed transaction does not need to have a valid TaPoS reference block because it will be reset anyway when scheduled as a deferred transaction during the `gocio.msig::exec` action.
+The `expiration` field, which was the only other field that was changed, will also be reset when the proposed transaction is scheduled as a deferred transaction during `gocio.msig::exec`.
 However, this field actually does matter during the propose-approve-exec lifecycle of the proposed transaction.
 If the present time passes the time in the `expiration` field of the proposed transaction, it will not be possible to execute the proposed transaction even if all necessary approvals are gathered.
 Therefore, it is important to set the expiration time to some point well enough in the future to give all necessary approvers enough time to review and approve the proposed transaction, but it is otherwise arbitrary.
 Generally, for reviewing/validation purposes it is important that all potential approvers of the transaction (i.e. the block producers) choose the exact same `expiration` time so that there is not any discrepancy in bytes of the serialized transaction if it was to later be included in payload data of some other action.

 Then, all but the first action JSON object of generated_account_creation_trx.json should be appended to the `actions` array of create_sudo_account_trx.json, and then the single action JSON object of generated_setpriv_trx.json should be appended to the `actions` array of create_sudo_account_trx.json.
 The final result is a create_sudo_account_trx.json file that looks like the following:
 ```